tsbohc/zest.nvim/readme.md

 ```

 ### def-autocmd-fn

-- define a function and bind it as an autocommand
+- Define a function and bind it as an autocommand

 ```clojure
 (def-augroup :restore-position